 But the ocean is also a beautiful natural environment with an invaluable recreational role to play.
 And with research showing a connection between spending time in the natural world and lowering your stress levels, that might be something else worth holding on to.

-Help to save earth with Donating
+save earth with Donating